Why “Canva Overwhelm” Is Killing Your Lead Gen (And How to Simplify Your Workflow)

 - preparing for showings

-And the worst part: the more you tweak, the less confident you feel.
-You start believing your marketing needs to be “perfect” before it’s allowed to exist.
+And the more you tweak, the less sure you feel.
+You start believing the marketing has to be perfect before it’s allowed to go out.

-The Method: Design as A Fixed Asset (not a creative project)
+The Method: Treat Each Design as a Fixed Asset

-Your marketing should be a fixed asset you deploy—not a creative project you reinvent.
+Your marketing should be a fixed asset you deploy, not a project you reinvent each time.

-- The structure is pre-decided.
-You’re not choosing layouts, fonts, spacing, or “vibes” each time.
+- The structure is already decided.
+You’re not choosing layouts, fonts, spacing, or “vibes” every time.

 What becomes the hero

-Instead of trying to “make it look good,” your workflow prioritizes:
+Instead of trying to make it look good, the workflow prioritizes:

 - speed